 Location: Various Cities

-Thursday, June 20, 6 p.m. - 8 p.m.
+Thursday, Oct 15, 6 p.m. - 8 p.m.

 The mission of the Office of Institutional Research and Assessment (IR & A) is to provide administrative and technical support for policy and decision making, and to assist the process of long-range planning at the State University of New York College at Oswego.

-In order to fulfill its mission, the Office of Institutional Research and Assessment is committed to achieving the following principal goals and their related objectives:
+GOALS AND OBJECTIVES In order to fulfill its mission, the Office of Institutional Research and Assessment is committed to achieving the following principal goals and their related objectives:

 Timely and accurate response to the informational needs of various constituencies

-Collect, analyze and disseminate data and information about the college.
+- Collect, analyze and disseminate data and information about the college.

-Conduct policy-oriented research to support short- and long-term institutional planning and decision-making.
+- Conduct policy-oriented research to support short- and long-term institutional planning and decision-making.

-Design, develop, and conduct institutional self-assessment studies and undertake a coordinating role in the college's assessment programs:
+Design, develop, and conduct institutional self-assessment studies and undertake a coordinating role in the college's assessment programs

-Conduct self-assessment studies such as student, alumni, faculty assessment of the college's academic program.
+- Conduct self-assessment studies such as student, alumni, faculty assessment of the college's academic program.

-With regard to the campus wide assessment activities, the office is expected to provide direction on the following aspects:
+- With regard to the campus wide assessment activities, the office is expected to provide direction on the following aspects:

-Improve the flow and integrity of information and data within the College.
+- Improve the flow and integrity of information and data within the College.

-Provide administrative support to the design and implementation of an automated, fully integrated data base management information system.
+- Provide administrative support to the design and implementation of an automated, fully integrated data base management information system.

-Plan, design, implement, and modify on an ongoing basis an automated data reporting system
+- Plan, design, implement, and modify on an ongoing basis an automated data reporting system

-Contribute to the advancement of post-secondary education at the College, state, regional and national levels:
+Contribute to the advancement of post-secondary education at the College, state, regional and national levels

-Enhance the College s reputation as a viable, high quality institution of higher education.
+- Enhance the College s reputation as a viable, high quality institution of higher education.

-Develop external information networks to keep abreast of changing approaches and new techniques.
+- Develop external information networks to keep abreast of changing approaches and new techniques.

-Make external sources aware of the many successes of the College.
+- Make external sources aware of the many successes of the College.